 James Joyce in Winter

-I post this on the 72nd anniversary of the death of James Joyce in Zurich, as he failed to recover from an operation for a perforated ulcer.
+Today, 13 January, is the 72nd anniversary of the death of James Joyce in Zurich, when he failed to recover from an operation for a perforated ulcer.
 He died twenty days short of his 59th birthday.

 This was wartime, and James and Nora Joyce had had an arduous time getting out of occupied France and into neutral Switzerland.
 The couple had to leave behind their troubled daughter Lucia, and – as usual – were short of money.
 Yet, despite the stresses on him, not least his excessive drinking, Joyce’s death was entirely avoidable.
 He had suffered what he called “stomach cramps” in Paris for years and, if only this illness had been diagnosed and treated earlier, he might have lived as long as his father John, who reached the age of 82.